Thoovalsparsham (TV series): Plot

 Shreya and Malavika are two sisters who were separated during childhood after their mother Nandini was killed.
 Malu was kidnapped by a man who raised her because he and his wife has no children.
 Malu was grown up by the name Thumbi.
 After they grew up, Shreya became a police officer and Malu became a Lady Robinhood (who rob from counterfeiters and give it to Poor) who was searching by Shreya.
 Thumbi has a lover who is the person who knows she is a robber.
 He is a doctor, Arun.
 He is an orphan who lived in Thumbi's village.
 Thumbi is the sponsor of Arun.
 Arun's inmate realized Thumbi is a lady robinhood who is searching by police.
 Avinash who loved Shreya proposed to her and she refused it by saying that she will get married only if she gets back her younger sister Malu.
 Shreya try to trap lady Robinhood with help of Avinash.
 Avinash and Sahadevan (Shreya's father) trap Thumbi and threaten her and ask her to act as Malu.
 Yielded to threat, Thumbi acts as Malu.
 Avinash's family and Shreya's family decided their marriage.
 On the engagement day, Malu and Pavithra (Avinash's ex -girlfriend) planned to destroy the engagement.
 Thumbi's father Sukumaran Thampi become hospitalized due to cardiac arrest by hearing his own sister planning to kill Malu for getting a property.
 This time Thumbi realize she is the real Malu and started loving her relatives truly.
 At the time Shreya continued searching for lady robinhood.
 She knows Arun has a role in this robbery.
 So that she questioned Arun this time roommate of Arun revealed that Malu or Thumbi is the lady Robinhood.
 Shreya made this disclosure in high secret as her superior officer Easwar Raj who is a counterfeiter will kill Malu after knowing she is the robber.
 Because she has robbed his counterfeit money.
 When she is arrested and presented in court if she reveals his counterfeit money Easwar Raj also become jailed.
 But spies of Easwar in her station report to Easwar.
 Meanwhile, Easwar self took the charge of lady Robinhood case investigation.
 He arranged a team of police to the house where Shreya and Malu lived.
 In this team, an officer who is loyal to Shreya informs her of the thing.
 Malu doesn't know that Shreya realized she is the robber and arrest against she is moving on.
 Shreya is trying to save Malu.
 Unfortunately, Easwar Raj arrived there and started to arrest Malu on the case which Shreya made to trap lady Robinhood.
-This time Shreya's friend Ann Mary who is a reporter working on a News channel arrived and shooted Easwar arresting her camera and shot them on the way for Malu's protection.
+This time Shreya's friend Ann Mary who is a reporter working on a News channel arrived and shot Easwar arresting her camera and shot them on the way for Malu's protection.
 Reaching the police station Malu apologizes to Shreya and Shreya accepted it.
 Shreya asked Avinash to withdraw the case against Malu.
 Avinash used the chance.
 He said it isn't possible.
 Because she planned to destroy their engagement.
 He asked Shreya to give a promise for their marriage.
 She gave it and rescued Malu.